Neeqstock/Netytar/README.md

 The first version was produced as part of my Master Thesis to get the degree in Computer Engineering at University of Pavia (Italy), in 2018, and tested with able-bodied musicians.

-## Netytar and The EyeHarp

-In February 2018, when I presented Netytar as a Master Thesis, the only comparable alternative to Netytar was [The EyeHarp](http://theeyeharp.org/).
-Developed by Zacharias Vamvakousis at Pompeu Fabra University (Barcelona, Spain), it's a Virtual DMI, fully operable using an eye tracker or any other sensor able to control a cursor on screen.

-A scientific paper was dedicated to The EyeHarp: *Vamvakousis, Zacharias & Ramirez, Rafael.
-(2016).
-The EyeHarp: A Gaze-Controlled Digital Musical Instrument.
-Frontiers in Psychology.
-7. DOI: 10.3389/fpsyg.2016.00906.*

-Although The EyeHarp is a great instrument, complete and full of features, Netytar was designed as an alternative.
-The main differences are:

-* **Less control latency**.
-Due to the way the Netytar interface was designed, it was not necessary to introduce gaze filters, typical of various applications based on gaze interaction (including The EyeHarp).
-These filters introduce delays, potentially harmful for the musical performance.
-* **Different interface**.
-As like as The EyeHarp Netytar's *note layout* is specifically designed for gaze interaction.
-It is not inspired by any "conventional" musical instrument.
-The major peculiarities of the Netytar interface are:
-  * **It's isomporphic!** It follows a specific rule that makes invariant to transposition.
-In other words, any sequence of notes (a song or a musical phrase) has the same "geometric shape" regardless of the key in which it is played.
-Isomorphic layouts are easy to learn!
-  * **The surface's dimension is potentially unlimited.** Its dimension is now limited due to performance factors, but due to the "auto-scrolling" function, which exploits the smooth-pursuit capabilities of our eyes, there could be no limit to the number of keys on its "surface", regardless to the computer screen dimensions.
-Moreover, adding more keys into the surface does not make them smaller.
-  * **More than one "path" for the same sequence**.
-Since there are multiple keys mapped to the same note, there are multiple ways to play the same sequence: the performer can find the most comfortable for himself.
-The same happens in stringed instruments, like guitar and bass.
-  * **Use of color**.
-It uses high contrast colors in order to exploit our peripheral vision's capabilities.
-* **Hybrid interaction.** Differently from The EyeHarp, which is fully operable using gaze interaction, Netytar is designed to work with (and requires) an additional sensor, other than the eye tracker.
-This can be a keyboard button (for able bodied musicians) or a breath sensor (instruction to build a simple one with Arduino will be included there!).
-I'm continuously integrating new sensors as part of my PhD project (EMG, a "bite operated sensor" and head tracking are coming next).
-Some of these can be used also to control the note dynamics.

-A comparison on these and some other aspects between Netytar and The EyeHarp was published as a research paper:

-*Nicola Davanzo, Piercarlo Dondi, Mauro Mosconi, and Marco Porta.
-2018.
-Playing music with the eyes through an isomorphic interface.
-In Proceedings of the Workshop on Communication by Gaze Interaction (COGAIN '18).
-ACM, New York, NY, USA, Article 5, 5 pages.
-DOI: https://doi.org/10.1145/3206343.3206350*

-I personally think it's good to have alternatives in the same application field.
-Netytar is *not* meant to be better than The EyeHarp.
-It could be the same as saying that guitar is better than piano.
-I like the fact that a musician can select between alternatives: probably there are some features in which The EyeHarp excels, some other in which Netytar does.

 ## Hardware Requirements

 In order to install and play Netytar, you need the following stuff: